elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 Kibana currently uses a single Node process/thread to serve HTTP traffic.
 This means Kibana cannot take advantage of multi-core hardware making it expensive to scale out Kibana.

 Clustering mode would allow spawning multiple Kibana processes ('workers') from a single Kibana instance.
+See the `alternatives` section for the difference between clustering and worker pool.

 This should be an optional way to run Kibana since users running Kibana inside docker containers might choose to rather use their container orchestration to run a container (with a single kibana process)per host CPU.